Google Review Bots: Risks, Fines & Alternatives

 | Durability | Fake reviews can be removed at any time. | Responses are permanent and compound over time. |

 | SEO impact | Temporary at best.
 Negative if caught. | Positive.
-Review responses are a confirmed ranking signal. |
+Helpful replies support customer trust and can help the profile stand out. |

-| Customer trust | Fake reviews erode trust when spotted (and customers are getting better at spotting them). | Genuine responses build trust.
-97% of consumers read owner responses. |
+| Customer trust | Fake reviews erode trust when spotted (and customers are getting better at spotting them). | Genuine responses build trust because future customers can see how you handle feedback. |

 | Cost | $5-15 per fake review + risk of $53K fines. | $10-50/month for unlimited automated responses. |